Why Doesn’t He Love Me? A Woman’s Guide to Understanding Men

 For most of my life, I dove into relationships head-first.
 Start with sex, commit within a week or two, declare love within a month.
 From ages 25-34, that got me into a series of short-term relationships with intense chemistry and no long-term compatibility.
 When I got dumped by a beloved girlfriend after only three months during the summer of 2004, I realized my methodology (or lack thereof) wasn’t working.

 The next time I had a girlfriend was two years later and I was EXTREMELY cautious.
 We dated for 2 ½ months before I agreed to have sex because I was so cautious about not wanting to hurt her or lead her on.
 When we finally did sleep together, I committed to her as a boyfriend and we had a wonderful eight-month relationship.
 Yet I never told her I loved her because it seemed like a promise — an unspoken prelude to engagement — and I wasn’t willing to go on record with such a verbal commitment.

 Was my standard for saying “I love you” too high?
 Probably.
 All I knew was that I was trying to avoid the same mistakes I’d made for the previous 34 years.

 Before I ended the relationship, I realized she was ALMOST exactly what I was looking for in a partner.
 Warm, kind, silly, curious, family-oriented.
 What she wasn’t?
 Older and sexier.
 She was 25.
 I was 35.
 I needed a woman, not someone in her first job and her first relationship.
 Six months later, I met a 37-year old divorcee who, temperamentally, reminded me a lot of my ex.
 Ten years later, she is the mother of our two children.
 Still, I didn’t say “I love you” until we were together for six months — which was the very first time I brought up having Jewish children.

-My thought process: I didn’t want to say I love you OR break things off until I knew I was ready to consider marriage.
+My thought process: I didn’t want to admit to falling in love OR break things off until I knew I was ready to consider marriage.